shawnr/practical-javascript-2-webapps/GLOSSARY.md

 ## backend
 Having to do with the server-side of a web-based project.
 Often used in phrases such as "backend programming languages", which would be languages that are executed on the server (Python, Java, Ruby, PHP, etc.).
 The opposite of *frontend*.

+## DOM
+The [Document Object Model ](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)(DOM) is the JavaScript representation of the HTML structure and status in the browser software.

 ## frontend
 Having to do with the web browser.
 Frontend technologies include HTML, CSS, and JavaScript.
 The opposite of *backend*.